-We assume that infectious individuals become recovered at rate $\rho \ge 0$ and infect each neighbour at rate $\beta > 0$.
-Then the basic reproductive ratio \mathcal{R}0 (i.e. the average number of secondary cases of infection arising from a single case) is given by the average size-biased susceptible degree times the probability that a given infectious contact takes place before the infective individual recovers.
+We assume that infectious individuals become recovered at rate $\rho \ge 0$ and infect each neighbour at rate $\beta > 0$ .
+Then the basic reproductive ratio $\mathcal{R}0$ (i.e. the average number of secondary cases of infection arising from a single case) is given by the average size-biased susceptible degree times the probability that a given infectious contact takes place before the infective individual recovers.

-Emergence and elimination of a disease involves the process of infectious transitions and recoveries being pushed across a critical threshold, usually corresponding to the basic reproductive ratio \mathcal{R}0 equal to 1, see [3; 11; 31; 33].
-For example, a pathogen mutation can increase the transmission rate and make a previously 'subcritical' disease (i.e. not infectious enough to cause a large outbreak) into a 'supercritical' one, where a large outbreak may occur, see [3].
+Emergence and elimination of a disease involves the process of infectious transitions and recoveries being pushed across a critical threshold, usually corresponding to the basic reproductive ratio $\mathcal{R}0$ equal to 1, see Antia et al. (2003), Bull and Dykhuizen (2003), O'Regan and Drake (2013) and Scheffer et al. (2009).
+For example, a pathogen mutation can increase the transmission rate and make a previously 'subcritical' disease (i.e. not infectious enough to cause a large outbreak) into a 'supercritical' one, where a large outbreak may occur, see Antia et al. (2003).
 Moreover, after a major outbreak in the supercritical case, disease in the surviving population is subcritical.
-However, subsequently, as people die and new individuals are born (i.e. immunity wanes), \mathcal{R}0 will slowly increase, and, when it passes 1, another major outbreak may occur.
+However, subsequently, as people die and new individuals are born (i.e. immunity wanes), $\mathcal{R}0$ will slowly increase, and, when it passes 1, another major outbreak may occur.
 Equally, efforts at disease control may result in subcriticality for a time, but then inattention may lead to an unnoticed parameter shift to supercriticality.
 Thus, under certain conditions, one can expect most large outbreaks to occur close to criticality, and so there is practical interest in theoretical understanding of the behaviour of near-critical epidemics.

-Critical SIR epidemics have been studied for populations with complete mixing, under different assumptions, by [6; 13; 14; 24]; this is equivalent to studying epidemic processes on the complete graph, or on the Erdős-Rényi graph G(n, p).
-In [6], near-criticality is discussed using non-rigorous arguments.
-Martin-Löf [24] studies a generalized Reed-Frost epidemic model, where the number of individuals that a given infective person infects has an essentially arbitrary distribution.
-The binomial case is equivalent to studying the random graph G(n, p)on n vertices with edge probability p.
-The author considers the regime where $\mathcal{R}0 - 1 =$ $an^{-1/3}$ and the initial number of infectives is $bn^{1/3}$, for constant a, b.
-A limit distribution is derived for the final size of the epidemic, observing bimodality for certain values of aand b (corresponding to 'small' and 'large' epidemics).
-Further analytical properties of the limit distribution are derived in [14].
-In [13], a standard SIR epidemic for populations with homogeneous mixing is studied, with vaccinations during the epidemic; a diffusion limit is derived for the final size of a near-critical epidemic.
+Critical SIR epidemics have been studied for populations with complete mixing, under different assumptions, by Ben-Naim and Krapivsky (2004), Gordillo et al. (2008), Hofstad et al. (2010) and Martin-Löf (1998); this is equivalent to studying epidemic processes on the complete graph, or on the Erdős-Rényi graph G(n, p).
+In Ben-Naim and Krapivsky (2004), near-criticality is discussed using non-rigorous arguments.
+Martin-Löf (1998) studies a generalized Reed-Frost epidemic model, where the number of individuals that a given infective person infects has an essentially arbitrary distribution.
+The binomial case is equivalent to studying the random graph G(n, p) on n vertices with edge probability p.
+The author considers the regime where $\mathcal{R}0 - 1 = an^{-1/3}$ and the initial number of infectives is $bn^{1/3}$ , for constant a, b.
+A limit distribution is derived for the final size of the epidemic, observing bimodality for certain values of a and b (corresponding to 'small' and 'large' epidemics).
+Further analytical properties of the limit distribution are derived in Hofstad et al. (2010).
+In Gordillo et al. (2008), a standard SIR epidemic for populations with homogeneous mixing is studied, with vaccinations during the epidemic; a diffusion limit is derived for the final size of a near-critical epidemic.